RahulTheresaraj/Tiny-Federated-Learning/README.md

 *****

 #### Sprint 1
-Duration: 01/21/2023 - 02/3/2023
+Duration: 01/21/2023 - 02/15/2023
 ##### Tasks to be Completed
-1. Research on Object detection.
+1. Research on how TinyML works.
-2. Research on Pre-trained models for Object detection.
+2. Research on various implementation of TInyML
-3. Building a pre-trained object detection.
-4. Understanding and Testing the Pre-trained model.

 #### Contributions:
 1. Rahul Theresaraj,